We revisited the resort in 2026 July and was surprise to find out a couple of changes. Will update accordingly!

 The rooftop pool boasts stunning views of Upper Seletar Reservoir, but limited sun loungers made it hard to relax—a clear oversight given the demand.

-Mandai Rainforest by Banyan Tree Review
+Latest deal for Mandai Rainforest by Banyan Tree

 "Would you brave the soft-opening hiccups for this rainforest retreat?
 Share your thoughts in the comments—or ask us about our stay!"